GDPA MEMBER PRIVACY COMPLIANCE PORTAL

 Like many other businesses in Australia, we may rely on third party suppliers or contractors to provide specialised services such as web hosting, cloud computing technology and data storage services .
 If personal information is provided to these suppliers and contractors in order to enable them to perform the agreed tasks, we will make every effort to ensure that the supplier or contractor handles the personal information in accordance with the Act and the Australian Privacy Principles.
 We will also require all suppliers and contractors to provide privacy undertakings and enter into confidentiality agreements.

 We may disclose your information to the following third parties and in the following circumstances:

-To Third parties to whom we sell, transfer, or merge parts of our business or our assets.
+14. To Third Parties whom we sell, transfer, or merge parts of our business or our assets.

 You may choose to deal with us anonymously or under a pseudonym where lawful and practical.
 Where anonymity or use of a pseudonym will render us unable to provide the relevant service or do business, we may request that you identify yourself.
-For example, whenever documents are to be submitted to government agencies or financial institutions, it is essential that we record your name accurately.
+For example, when you subscribe to our services, it is essential that we record your name accurately.

 If you do not provide us with the personal information as described above, some or all of the following may happen:

-We may not be able to provide the requested products or services to you, either to the same standard or at all
+1. We may not be able to provide the requested products or services to you, either to the same standard or at all.

-We may not be able to provide you with information about products and services that you may want
+2. We may not be able to provide you with information about products and services that you may want.

 We may occasionally be provided with personal information which has not been requested or solicited.
 Where this occurs we will comply with the requirements regarding dealing with unsolicited personal information set out in APP 4.